Compare Small Business Loans

 Just because a lender allows you to put 10% down, or no money down on a business loan, doesn’t mean that you should.
 No down payment business loans may cost your business in interest costs over the life of the loan, especially for big-ticket purchases, such as mortgages and auto loans.

 Additionally, commercial mortgages will require the borrower to pay for private mortgage insurance (PMI) until the amount of equity ownership in the home reaches 20%, thereby increasing borrowing costs substantially.
 On average, lenders offer lower interest rates on business loans with higher down payments, further incentivizing a borrower to pay more up front.
 If your business can afford to make a greater contribution to the down payment, it can reduce the overall interest costs of the loan.
-Read our article on down payments for a more in-depth explanation on how they may impact your loan.

 Down Payment Assistance